 heart and other health conditions.

 Physical therapist.
-This is a specialist who is trained to help improve how you move in order to ease
+This is a specialist who is trained to help improve how you move to ease your pain

 Occupational therapist.
 This is a specialist who is trained to help improve how well you can do your daily